 Akin to loans that investors make locally to improve their area, these bonds (sometimes called “munis”) are exempt from federal and the majority of local taxes, making them perhaps more enticing to some investors.
 The market price of bonds will vary with the market, and they typically require a larger investment of, say, $5,000.
 Municipal bonds are available in different terms, ranging from relatively short (say, two to five years) to longer (the typical 30-year length).

 You can buy Treasury Bonds directly through the United States Treasury Department online account system called TreasuryDirect, as noted above.
 This is a little bit different than the way you might buy other types of bonds.
 You can open an account at TreasuryDirect just as you would a checking or savings account at your local bank.

 If you are due a refund and you want to buy I Bonds, be sure to file IRS Form 8888 when you file your federal tax return.
-On that form you’ll specify how much of your refund you want to use to buy paper Series I bonds, keeping in mind the minimum purchase amount for a paper bond is $50.
+On that form you’ll specify how much of your refund you want to use to buy paper Series I bonds, keeping in mind the minimum purchase amount for a paper bond is $50, and the increments rise by $50.
 The IRS will then process your return and send you the bond that you indicate you want to buy.

 Ready for a Better Banking Experience?